-We are a team of engineers, scientists and doctors at University College London, working to develop new hospital equipment to help diagnose and monitor brain injury in newborn babies.
+We’re a team of engineers, scientists at doctors at UCL who are developing a new light-based technique to help diagnose and monitor brain injury in newborn babies.

 Sometimes things can go wrong during birth that cut off the blood supply to parts of a baby’s brain and stop it from working properly.